data-integrations/google-drive/docs/GoogleSheets-batchsource.md

 ----------
 ### Basic

+**Identifier Type:**  Identifier specifies whether the given ID for Google Drive entity is a file or directory.

 **Directory Identifier:** Identifier of the source folder.

 This comes after `folders/` in the URL.
 For example, if the URL is